sktime/enhancement-proposals/steps/27_BasePkg/step.md

 So, finally most of the code would remain the same, just some refactoring would be required and we could just add the methods to laod and save the `scalers` inside `load` and `save` and they would act as access points for the scalers.

-AG COMMENT:
-BasePkg is the model layer right?
-So in the save method we need to extract the scalers from the data (D2 layer instance).
-This is the coupling that worries Franz right?
-What if we just save the checkpoints at BasePkg layer and let the D2 save its own artifacts?
-If you are worried about discrepancy between paths we can think on an Experiment layer that requires a D1 a D2 and a model layer classes where a single path is needed and shared between layers eventually.
-Otherwise you are saving D2 stuff in the model layer and this can cause a lot of trouble when we add other D2 layers no?

-FK: yes, what the D2 layer saves will depend on the particular D2 class.
-So, the pkg layer cannot contain logic for all D2 classes.
-Instead, there needs to be an abstract method in D2 that saves its artefacts, and the pkg layer can call it using the strategy pattern.